Showing posts with label Science. Show all posts

 Taking Belief Out of the Equation

 The book is fantastic but it takes time to digest.
 Below are three studies that I found to be interesting - all done on animals and humans.
 Dr Gerber presents these in the book, as well as lab studies that give us an understanding of how psychic healing might have this type of effect on living organisms.
+These are most likely still preliminary studies, personally, I would have liked to see more data.
+To be honest.

 >>> Despite these findings, the researchers were unable to detect a magnetic field emanating from the Healer's hands.
 The studies mentioned were carried out by Dr Grad at McGill University and Dr Justa Smith at Rosemary Hill College.
 The same healer participated in both studies, which brings up my next question ...